yiming-tang-cs/LogTranslator/README.md

  * [WARNING] antlr & ngmon logger are having some problems during compilation.
 We pass '-XX:-UseSplitVerifier' argument to JVM.
     This behaviour and workaround is tested with OpenJDK 1.7.51 and OracleJDK 1.7.17.

+ * All variables should be declared before usage.
+LogTranslator is not as powerful as compiler and makes only 1 pass over each java file.
+   (fix hadoop-common/hadoop-tools/hadoop-streaming/src/main/java/org/apache/hadoop/streaming/StreamJob.java )
 #### Maven Dependencies
 [mvn-deps]:
  You also need to build ngmon-logger-java by yourself.